 Unaccompanied youth and young adults: The County has developed the Homeless Youth Work Group (a sub-committee of the CoC) to lead its efforts for servicing this population.
-Selected activities include development of a Strategic Plan, conducted 4 annual housing instability counts, created 14 beds of emergency shelter (with expansion potential for 10 more), created 65 beds of transitional housing, participated on a statewide task force to study housing and supportive services for unaccompanied homeless youth and made recommendations for action by the Maryland General Assembly and State executive agencies6, helped pass related legislation to service this population and secured more that 1M dollars in grant funds for County efforts in this area.
+Selected activities include development of a Strategic Plan, conducted 4 annual housing instability counts, created 24 beds of emergency shelter, created 65 beds of transitional housing, participated on a statewide task force to study housing and supportive services for unaccompanied homeless youth and made recommendations for action by the Maryland General Assembly and State executive agencies5, helped pass related legislation to service this population and secured more that 1M dollars in grant funds for County efforts in this area.

 Chronically homeless, mentally ill, substance abusing, dually diagnosed and/or disabled individuals: The County's strategic efforts to provide permanent housing for this subpopulation include: development of a registry of all homeless individuals who are chronic and/or experiencing a behavioral health crisis that prevents them from maintaining housing stability without intense intervention and support; Countywide implementation of the vulnerability index and multidisciplinary review panel to determine placement prioritization; and expanded housing options including Housing First Permanent Supportive Housing (PSH), Safe Haven and a drop in center.
+The County is a Data Driven Justice and Pay for Success demonstration site and the CoC is working aggressively with a host of partners to develop programs and services aimed at reducing the number of high system utilizers in the County.

 Veterans: Prince George's County has the largest number of veterans in the State.
 The County has established collaborative relationships with the Veterans Administration, community colleges, workforce organizations, housing developers and service providers to take advantage of upcoming housing and related services for veterans.
+The CoC maintains a by name registry of vulnerable homeless veterans ensuring that the length of time homeless for this sub-population is minimal.